 The Rose Toy is not a medical device, so it does not need to follow any FDA guidelines for cleaning.
 However, if you have any concerns about the materials used in your toy, you can consult your doctor or a medical professional.

-The best way to clean the Rose Toy is with soap and warm water.
-You can also use a toy cleaner or toy wipes if you want to be even more thorough.
+Cleaning the Rose Toy is best with soap and warm water.
+You can also use a toy cleaner or wipes to be even more thorough.

 If you want to sterilize your vibrator, you can boil it for three minutes or place it in the top rack of your dishwasher (on the sanitizing cycle).

 When cleaning your Rose Toy, make sure that you take off all batteries before cleaning.
-This will prevent them from corroding while they are exposed to water.
+This will prevent them from rusting while they are exposed to water.

 Do Rose Toys Cause Sensitivity Loss?